-Did you know you can find music in Our Lady of Guadalupe’s mantle?
+Did you know music is hidden within Our Lady of Guadalupe’s mantle?

 Mathematical accountant Fernando Ojeda made the incredible discovery.